Last Updated

 Independent clinics or affiliated providers

 Extends an existing Epic deployment to community or affiliate providers, enabling shared patient records.
-Optional setup and licensing fees apply
+Optional setup fees and ongoing maintenance costs apply

 Hospitals and health systems